See all posts by Diamond and Diamond Lawyers

 About Jeremy Diamond

-Jeremy Diamond is a lawyer who was called to the Bar in 2008 and practices in the areas of Plaintiff personal injury litigation in Toronto.
+Jeremy Diamond is a lawyer and member of both Ontario and Florida Bars.
+Jeremy practices in the area of Plaintiff personal injury litigation.
 Click here to learn more about Jeremy Diamond.

 About Sandra Zisckind